 2. Buyer Journey: Consideration

-In the consideration stage of the buyer journey, your audience knows what they need and aware of your business.
+In the consideration stage of the buyer journey, your audience knows what they need and is aware of your business.

 Which Networks to Use:

 At this point, you can start adding search ads into the mix.
 While they may not be ready to make a final commitment, buyers are beginning to do active research into the products and services you offer.